Structuring an Abstract:

 C. Findings and Discussion

 The findings and discussion section of the abstract is usually useful for the researchers that want to analyse the validity of their findings.
 This section of the abstract aims to provide information about the success of the research.
-The PhD dissertation writing service firm addressing of the following questions in a few lines;
+The PhD dissertation writing service firm addressing of the following questions in a few lines;1.
+What kind of information did you extract from this experiment or research?

 2. Are your findings valid and considerable for other research projects?